petros-d/docs/docs/deployment-metrics.md

 ### Task Instances

-The second Deployment metric records successful and failed task instances over hour-long intervals.
+The **Tasks** chart records successful and failed task instances over hour-long intervals.
 A [task instance](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#task-instances) is defined as an instantiation of a task at a specific point in time.

 You can hover over each bar to see the corresponding hour interval displayed in both UTC and your local timezone.
 Below that, you can see the number of successful and failed task instances.
 If a bar is partially or fully red, it means that one or more task instances failed within that hour interval.